14 Years to Become an Overnight Success

 In the same 24 hours as my darling little girl came into the world, I was offered an international publishing deal with my dream publishing house.
 The full story of that is in my third book, Bloom.
 My second book is Your Year for Change, a collection of short stories.
 It was written just after my daughter was born.
 As well as the publishing contract arriving with her birth, so did disease into my dear body.
 At the time of writing Your Year for Change, I had a newborn baby and felt like my hands and feet were in vats of boiling oil 24/7.
 Short stories were all I was capable of.
 My publisher and I were going to make it 50, but 50 Shades of Grey was gaining momentum, so we thought we’d best stay away from that number!
 So, I decided on 52 stories, one for each week of the year.
 Hence, Your Year for Change.

 I didn’t know then how much that format would actually suit some of my readers.
 Others read it right through or opened a story at random.
 Either way, this quiet achiever of a book lives in the shadow of its predecessor yet remains the favourite for some of my readers.
 Bloom followed a few years later.
 It’s a tale of courage, surrender and breaking through upper limits.
 It’s my favourite book, perhaps because of who it made me.
 But Five Regrets remains the classic that people from all around the world seem to most relate.
-After those 25 rejections, it is now in 32 languages with a movie in the pipeline.
+After those 25 rejections, it is now in 32 languages.

 I travelled to Europe to do a TedX talk.
 I thought people would be sick of hearing about the five regrets, so didn’t mention them.
 I focused on regret-free living, something I have mastered very well myself.
 But almost every person who queued to say hello after my talk, also said, ‘I thought you would have mentioned the five regrets’.
 Oops!
 We live and learn.
 In the meantime, others have taken my work without credit and clicked up millions of views.
 (It might be best to read the copyright guidelines now on our FAQ page before considering it yourself!)